Hsterts/h-docs/content/sfinder/save minimals.md

 #### **`-w`** Usage and Examples:
 For most use cases, all you need for specifying wanted saves are:
 - **`-w "I,LS,LSZ"`** a plain list of saves you wish to get.
-These are priotized according to what's written first.
+These are prioritized according to what's written first.
     - If the path.csv file saves more pieces than specified in the `-w` parameter, it'll find all saves that include those pieces: **`-w "I"`** may match `TILJ`, `ISZO`, `ILSZ` etc. while **`-w "LSZ"`** may match `TLSZ`,`LSZO`, etc.
 - **`-w "!O"`** the "NOT" operator (`!`).
 It negates the given specification.
     - As an example, using **`-w "!O"`** will match `TISZ`, `LJSZ`, etc.-- any save that does not contain <span class="mino">O</span>.